tyler0wheeler/GA-Project-1/README.md

 ## So *How* does it work?
 -----------------------
-* Each player is assigned a group of 4 keys on the keyboard that they must press in a certain sequential order to advance their player in the race.
+* Each player is assigned a group of 4 keys on the keyboard that they must press in a sequential order to advance their player in the race.
 * Before each race, players are prompted to place their bets as to how many hotdogs they want to wager on each round.
 * After the wager is placed, players hit the start button to begin the race.
 * At the end of the race, if either player has not lost all of their hotdogs or reached 10 total, they are prompted again to bet and race again.